a-leithner/dct-sandbox/README.md

 or replace `image.pgm` by an arbitrary number of files to compute the average matrix across all files.

+Use `--3d` to generate 3D bar plots instead of 2D image plots.
+This allows for easier visualisation of the magnitudes of the coefficients and their relationships.

 ### `reduce.py`

 This module transforms a given image using the DCT-II one 8x8 pixel block at a